Photo credit National Geographic Magazine, November 2016.

-How the automobile differential allows a vehicle to turn a corner while keeping the wheels from skidding.
+Skip to 3:01 to learn how the automobile differential allows a vehicle to turn a corner while keeping the wheels from skidding.
+It’s brilliant product marketing, using language and concepts to conceptualize the product features into something that everyone understands and wants to buy.

 Here’s the recorded video of a 5-minute talk I gave at Battery San Francisco about Fix Maps.
 The talk format is called “Ignite” which calls for 20 slides that auto-advance every 15 seconds.